Your Toddler's Not Angry — They Just Have *Big* Emotions

 So, how can parents deal?
 Staying calm and helping your tot work through their feelings is crucial.
 "Parents can help their toddlers manage their emotions by acknowledging and validating them, and by modeling how to calm down in healthy ways when they get frustrated themselves," Casares tells Romper.

 In addition to setting an example, Brennan says that giving toddlers an opportunity to feel a sense of control throughout their day can help.
 "Offer choices with their food, outfits, toys, and activities," Brennan says.
 "A simple choice of 'this or that' can go a long way."

 Offering up a trade when your toddler wants something that they can't have can help quell their anger as well.
 "Think of it as 'trading, as opposed to taking,'" Brennan tells Romper.
 "A toddler is likely to better accept redirection this way, and a parent may avoid a negative emotional reaction in return."

 But above all, cooler (adult) heads should prevail here.
 Brennan does not recommend punishment for toddlers who lash out, as this is a form of communicating their feelings.
 Instead, model how to talk through emotions and validate their feelings.
 "Parents should use emotion words to help build the child's emotional vocabulary," Brennan says.
 "For example, 'I know this is really frustrating,' or, 'It makes you feel sad when...'
 Introducing these words and emotional concepts during play and when reading together will be particularly helpful."

-Whitney Casares, M.D., M.P.H., F.A.A.P. is the author of The New Baby Blueprint: Caring for You and Your Little One
+Dr. Whitney Casares, M.D., M.P.H., F.A.A.P., author of The New Baby Blueprint: Caring for You and Your Little One